Speed Up Zig-Zag: Proof of Theorem (Exponential Ergodicity)

-\end{theorem} From the proof of non-explosivity we have that the function $V$ introduced in (\ref{V.function:0}) satisfies the drift condition (\ref{dreft.meyn.tweedie.3}) for some compact set $C$.
+which means that the process $Z$ is exponentially ergodic, \end{theorem} From the proof of non-explosivity we have that the function $V$ introduced in (\ref{V.function:0}) satisfies the drift condition (\ref{dreft.meyn.tweedie.3}) for some compact set $C$.
 Therefore, in order to prove Theorem \ref{geom.ergo.suzz:1} we need to prove that the SUZZ process has all the compact sets as petite for some skeleton chain.
 The focus of this section is to prove this property.

-In order to do this we need to establish the reachability property which was introduced in \cite{bierkens.roberts.zitt:2019}.
+In order to do this we need to establish the reachability property, introduced in \cite{bierkens.roberts.zitt:2019}.